-“Intrapreneurship is the act of behaving like an entrepreneur while working within a large organization.
-An intrapreneur is someone within a company that takes risks in an effort to solve a given problem” (Inc.com, 2015).
+“Entrepreneurship is the act of behaving like an entrepreneur while working within a large organization.
+An entrepreneur is someone within a company that takes risks in an effort to solve a given problem” (Inc.com, 2015).

-Here are 5 easy things that you can do to become an intrapreneur while working for a large organization:
+Here are 5 easy things that you can do to become an entrepreneur while working for a large organization:

 Initiate and take part in volunteering initiatives

 We all have heard about different initiatives that happen within large organizations as donating clothes, collecting cans for recycling, visiting a canine orphanage?

 It is not that hard to start something like that by yourself.
 Just think about what you care about the most and what will be interesting for you, contact the person/place/organization responsible for the initiative and communicate that to your HR department.
 As you have the approval from both sides, share this with your colleagues and organize all related tasks.

 You have done something good for the community, the company you work for and yourself.
 Moreover, now more colleagues know your face and you can act as an ambassador to different initiatives of the same kind.

 Start a personal work-related project

 Doing your everyday tasks is great, but is it everything that you want to do during your work day?
 Do you have ideas how to improve some processes within your organization?
 Is there something that you particularly like in your job and you want to concentrate on more?
 Have you done a research on a definite work-related topic?

 Initiating a work-related project that you have to lead and execute by yourself is not an easy task, but it definitely teaches you how to define your end goals and reach the measurable objectives.